jjjjjooooo/music-analyzer/README.md

 ![image](https://github.com/jjjjjooooo/music-analyzer/assets/50882720/2a985935-aba3-4e36-8629-0bc5e3aa6ad4)

-Based on the heatmap analysis, it can be observed that the audio feature danceability exhibits a positive correlation with the stock market, to some extent.
+It can be observed that the audio feature danceability exhibits a positive correlation with the stock market, to some extent.
 Conversely, duration_ms demonstrates a negative correlation with the stock market.
 This implies that during periods of economic growth, there is a higher preference for music with a greater danceability factor.
 Simultaneously, listeners may show less patience for songs with longer durations.